michel-kraemer/gradle-download-task/README.md

 The plugin requires:

-* Gradle 2.x or higher
+* Gradle 5.x or higher
-* Java 7 or higher
+* Java 8 or higher

-If you need to run the plugin with Gradle 1.x or Java 6, use gradle-download-task version 3.4.3.
+If you need to run the plugin with Gradle 2.x up to 4.x or Java 7, use gradle-download-task version 4.1.2.

 Examples
 --------